uittorio/uittorio.github.io/_posts/2025-03-27-vibe-coding-part-1.md

 - The experience with Cursor was mostly great; the software was really easy to use.
 - I had to nudge Cursor to look online for some issues.
 Since I did that, it was much easier to progress.
 - Even though I provided a design PNG to Cursor, it didn’t initially consider it.
 - At one point, Cursor made changes without me asking, changing the background back to black.
-I’m not sure if it was by mistake—for example, if one code change impacted another—or if it lost context and started doing its own thing.
+I’m not sure if it was by mistake; for example, if one code change impacted another or if it lost context and started doing its own thing.
 - When asking for small changes, such as colors or spacing, I felt I could have done them quicker on my own.
 I wonder if I was using the tool the wrong way or if this is just how it works!

 ### Links